Quick Links

 Trans women may be eligible for breast screening depending on age and hormone use.
 Speak to your GP to ensure you're on the right screening programmes and to understand what’s relevant for you.
 Your health matters — don’t miss out on vital checks.

-Breast and cervical screening for queer people
+Breast and cervical screenings

 Support for LGBTQ+ people affected by cancer and their families